silnrsi/font-doulos/documentation/source/faq.md

     - *How can I type IPA symbols?*
     - *How do I use both a single-story and double-story 'a' in italic?*
     - *Why don’t my diacritics position properly?*
-    - *Why is the line spacing so much looser that other fonts?*
+    - *Why is the line spacing so much looser than other fonts?*

 - [The SIL Open Font License (OFL-FAQ)](https://openfontlicense.org/ofl-faq)
     - *Can I use this font for...?*